mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 Conferences are a big expense because travel and lodging is expensive, and the conferences that accepted my speaking proposals had minimal travel assistance budgets.

 I saved $68/month by switching from from Travis to Circle, which worked out great because I like Circle better.
 They develop their product more rapidly and integrate better with Docker.
-I accidentally let Coveralls auto-renew, even though I had accepted that code coverage metrics have little value for early stage products.
-I've canceled for next year.
+I accidentally let Coveralls auto-renew without thinking about it.
+I've since accepted that code coverage metrics have little value for early stage products and canceled for next year.

 I also switched from managed bookkeeping with [Bench](https://bench.co) to self-serve bookkeeping with Xero.
 I enjoyed Bench and have no love for Xero, but I couldn't justify spending an extra $1.5k/yr for concierge bookkeeping when my finances are so simple and consistent.

 ## Grading my goals

-In last year's update, I gave myself four goals for the year.
-Here's how I grade myself against these goals:
+In last year's update, I [gave myself four goals](/solo-developer-year-1/#goals-for-year-two) for the year:

 ### Achieve $500/month in revenue across my businesses

 **Grade**: B+

-I achieved this, though I'm kind of cheating by relying on one huge outlier sale in December that put me at ~$4.4k in total revenue for the month.
-Without it, I'd be at $441 in total revenue for December, which is more representative of revenue I expect to continue in 2020.
+I achieved this, though it feels like cheating to include [my huge outlier sale](/retrospectives/2020/01/#zestfulhttpszestfuldatacom) from December.
+Without it, I'd be at $441 in total revenue for December, which is closer to what I expect the trend will be early in 2020.

 ### Present talks at three software conferences